Does the thought of college interviews make you sweat? No need for that.

 And finally, here is another great article that gives you some pointers on how to have a seamless virtual interview, if you aren’t able to meet up in person.
 Just because it’s a digital meeting doesn’t mean you can’t have a genuine connection!

 Looking for more guidance on how to ace your college interviews?
-Don’t wait, the time is now.
-Preparing for your college interview will make you a better candidate and improve your chances of admission.
+Don’t wait, the time to start gathering your Stanford interview tips is now.
+Preparing for your Stanford alumni interview questions will make you a better candidate and improve your chances of admission.
 Book a free consult today to learn how Empowerly can help you get there, with advice from experts.